Linguistic Collapse: Neural Collapse in (Large) Language Models: Related Works

-\paragraph{Class imbalance} $\mathcal{NC}$ traditionally assumed that classes were sample-balanced.
+\paragraph{Class imbalance ($\neg$\texttt{Rq2})} $\mathcal{NC}$ traditionally assumed that classes were sample-balanced.
 Since then, follow-up works have investigated the effect of class imbalance on the prevalence of $\mathcal{NC}$. \cite{fang2021exploring} studied the \textit{layer-peeled model} (LPM) and discovered that \textit{minority collapse} occurs when classes are imbalanced across two equally-sized groups of classes; a threshold for minority collapse was later characterized by \cite{hong2023neural}. \cite{yang2022inducing} showed that $\mathcal{NC}$ still occurs in such an LPM when the classifier is initialized as a fixed ETF. \cite{thrampoulidis2022imbalance} introduced \textit{simplex-encoded-label interpolation} (SELI) but noted that more severe imbalance worsens even this geometry.
 Recently, feature regularization has been employed to induce $\mathcal{NC}$ and improve generalization in class-imbalanced settings \citep{dang2023neural, zhong2023understanding, liu2023inducing}.

-\paragraph{Multi-label classification} In some problems, one might encounter mixed or multi-label samples, be they natural or due to noise or augmentation \citep{natarajan2013learning,fisher2024pushing}. $\mathcal{NC}$ was also recently studied for such data by \cite{li2023neural}, who observed that multi-label class means arrive at the average of their individual labels' means.
+\paragraph{Multi-label classification ($\neg$\texttt{Rq3})} In some problems, one might encounter mixed or multi-label samples, be they natural or due to noise or augmentation \citep{natarajan2013learning,fisher2024pushing}. $\mathcal{NC}$ was also recently studied for such data by \cite{li2024neural}, who observed that multi-label class means arrive at the average of their labels' respective means.
 They also devise an augmented CE loss function to accommodate such samples.

-However, most of our ambiguous samples are not soft- nor multi-label, but rather identical (or very similar) context samples with different hard token labels ($\neg$C3, \S \ref{ss:llms}).
-This effectively rules out the prospect of achieving zero classification error and potentially introduces irreducible noise.
+Likewise, most of our ambiguous samples could be considered multi- or soft-label: identical (or very similar) context samples with different hard token labels ($\neg$\texttt{Rq3}).
+Under popular CLM pre-training (teacher-forcing with CE loss), this effectively precludes the prospect of achieving zero classification error and potentially introduces irreducible noise.

-A recent study showed that memorization of noisy labels likely leads to degradation of $\mathcal{NC}$ \citep{nguyen2023memorizationdilation}.
+A recent study showed that memorization of noisy labels likely leads to degradation of $\mathcal{NC}$ \citep{nguyen2023memorization}.